justintricate/justintricate/README.md

 <h2 align="left">Hello 🙂!
-My name is Justin and I'm a full-stack software engineer.</h2>
+My name is Justin and I'm a data analyst.</h2>

 ###

-<p align="left">React/JS/TS software engineer with a passion for accessibility.
+<p align="left">Experienced data analyst with a passion for accessibility.
 Army veteran, pizza enjoyer, and excited for the next adventure in life.
-8+ years in FinTech, and 6 years of military experience.
 Texas Tech alumni (wreck 'em!) and fan of cute cats.

 If you're interested in connecting or learning more about my experience and skills, please feel free to message me.
-I love to chat!</p>
+I love to chat!What </p>

 ###